Best practices for beneficiary designations

 Do: Consider charities or other nonprofits

-Many people think of humans when they think of beneficiaries, but charities and nonprofit educational institutions can also work well as beneficiaries.
-If there's an embedded tax gain in the asset—such as a 401(k) or IRA, for example—the charity or other nonprofit can avoid taxes on the whole amount.
-Again, don't be limited by the number of lines on a form: For example, you could give each of your two adult children 45% of your IRA, but leave the other 10% to a charity that speaks to your heart.
+Remember that you can also designate charities and nonprofit educational institutions as beneficiaries.
+If there are tax-deferred gains in the account—as in a 401(k) or IRA, for example—the charity or other nonprofit can avoid taxes on the whole amount.
+Again, don't be limited by the number of lines on a form.
+You could give each of your two adult children 45% of your IRA but leave the other 10% to a charity that speaks to your heart.

 Beneficiary designations can also fall through the cracks when you change financial providers—for example, if you roll over your IRA assets from one firm to another.
-This can also happen with employer-provided plans: If your employer or if your company has switched 401(k) providers, check to make sure your beneficiary designations have ported over along with your contribution rate and other choices you've made.
+This can also happen with employer-provided plans: If your employer has switched 401(k) providers, check to make sure your beneficiary designations have carried over along with your contribution rate and other choices you've made.

 Don't: Leave assets to minor children without understanding what that means